The Cognitive Reliability Framework™

 A Diagnostic Model for Courtroom-Defensible Interviewing

-The Cognitive Reliability Framework™ (CRF) is a diagnostic model developed by Stan B. Walters for evaluating the reliability of statements in investigative interviews.
-The framework analyzes cognitive process, narrative structure, and reliability accumulation rather than isolated behavioral cues, shifting investigators from deception detection to credibility confirmation using methods designed to withstand courtroom scrutiny.
+The Cognitive Reliability Framework™ (CRF) is a diagnostic model developed by Stan B. Walters and applied in investigative training, field interviews, and courtroom-reviewed cases to evaluate the reliability of statements.
+Rather than relying on isolated behavioral cues, the framework analyzes cognitive process, narrative structure, and reliability accumulation—shifting investigative interviewing from deception detection to credibility confirmation using methods designed to withstand courtroom scrutiny.

 What the Cognitive Reliability Framework Does